smhurf/lewagon_challenges/01-Python/04-SQL-Advanced/02-Join-the-tables/README.md

 ### Detailed Orders

-👉 Implement `detailed_orders` to get the shipper name and the customer first name of all the orders made.
+👉 Implement `detailed_orders` to get the customer contact name and the  employee firstname of all the orders made.

 ### Spent per Customer